penningjoy/FoodVotingApp/readme.md

 ﻿# Food Voting App
-Realtime Application using .Net Core, SignalR, Redis Cache and Docker.
+A multi-container Realtime Application using .Net Core, SignalR, Redis Cache and Docker.

 The SignalR App has the following features:--